 - Select Auto Under Threaded Optimization.

-- After making these changes, head over to the Change Resolution Tab, and to the following steps.
+- After making these modifications, move on to the Change Resolution Tab and the subsequent steps.

 After this, head over to Adjust Desktop Size and Position, make the following changes.